ASFOpenSARlab/opensarlab-docs/docs/dev-guides/deploy_OpenSARlab.md

             1. Even if not sharing nodes, do not guarantee all available memory
                 1. The node requires some memory for setup (varies and may take some trial and error to figure out how much to reserve)
         1. Adjust the cpu_guarantee (or mem_guarantee)
-            1. The minimum EC2 cpu units guaranteed to each user
+            1. The minimum EC2 cpu units guaranteed to each user (as a float, not a string)
             1. If there aren't enough cpu units left on a node for the next user, the autoscaler will spin up a new node
             1. Use the cpu_guarantee to determine how nodes should be shared among users
             1. Even if not sharing nodes, do not guarantee all available cpus